 The faithful have a spiritual relationship with the Church.
-Anyone who loves Christ also loves the All-Holy Virgin, who assisted in the mystery of the incarnation of the Son and Word of God and from whom Christ took human nature and glorified it.
+Anyone who loves Christ also loves the All-Holy Virgin, who assisted in the mystery of the incarnation of the Son and Logos of God and from whom Christ took human nature and glorified it.
 The relationship of the faithful with the All-Holy Virgin is not, therefore, simply sentimental but spiritual.

 The glory of the Theotokos is not a theoretical teaching, but empirical, as many saints have seen the glory of the Theotokos.

-In any case, the human nature that was assumed by the Word and united immutably, inseparably, indivisibly and unconfusedly with the divine nature, was glorified “at the same time as it was assumed” in the womb of the Theotokos.
+In any case, the human nature that was assumed by the Logos and united immutably, inseparably, indivisibly and unconfusedly with the divine nature, was glorified “at the same time as it was assumed” in the womb of the Theotokos.
 Christ was not gradually perfected, as human beings are.
 Christ is God according to essence, whereas man is glorified according to participation.
 Also, according to the Fathers of the Church, Christ brings about glorification: He is Himself the source of man’s glorification and does not ‘undergo’ glorification.
 Christ is God and glorifies others, like the other Persons of the Holy Trinity, whereas man is glorified.
 Christ revealed this glorified human nature to human beings by stages.

 “There is no question of Christ having passed through the stages of perfection, purification and illumination in order to reach glorification or theoria.
 There was no progress towards perfection in Christ, since He had glorification or theoria or participation in the union of uncreated glory from the very conception of His human nature in the womb of the All-Holy Virgin.

-He did not possess this by the grace of God, but naturally, seeing that He was God by nature and the actual hypostasis of the Word, Who was the only one of the Holy Trinity to become man by nature, uniting Himself with His own normal human nature, with all its natural properties, including the will and energy that are common to human nature in general.
+He did not possess this by the grace of God, but naturally, seeing that He was God by nature and the actual hypostasis of the Logos, Who was the only one of the Holy Trinity to become man by nature, uniting Himself with His own normal human nature, with all its natural properties, including the will and energy that are common to human nature in general.